translations-com/OneLink-API/OneLink_API.md

 # About this guide

-This document illustrates a feature of the OneLink® Platform called the OneLink API.
-It enables real-time querying of Translation Memory stores to feed other requirements — such as email content, browsers, and other third-party products and data stores that may require translation.
+This document describes OneLink® API.
+The API enables real-time querying of Translation Memory content so you can use it for other purposes — such as email content, browsers, and third-party products or data that may require translation.
 This document is available on GitHub at ***TBD***

 # What is the OneLink API?

-The OneLink Platform can be configured as a proxy service to provide a translated version of a website or invoked programmatically as an API to provide translations into several receiving applications, such as email.
-You can use each service independently or together.
+The OneLink Platform can be configured as a proxy service to provide a translated version of a website or invoked programmatically as an API to provide translations.
+You can use these services independently or together.

-This document shows how the API can be used to return translations into documents, email, and other applications.
-Most clients of the OneLink® Platform use it to serve a proxy version of their website.
+This document shows how the API can be used to return translations of submitted content.

 For example,